AdtSri413/CISC327-Project/A5-Team-Updates.md

 ## Anirudh

 ### what is the branch he/she worked on (has to be pushed to the repo).
-feature/PROJ-501/Anirudh/sql-injections-create-listing-function

 ### what is the progress so far (at least some test cases written, more than 2)
-Finished test cases

 ### any difficulties?
-No difficulties.
-Tests ran smoothly.

 ### what is the plan for the days before the deadline.
-Get PR approved.
-Approve everyone else's PRs.

 ## Malthus

 ### what is the branch he/she worked on (has to be pushed to the repo).

+feature/Shawn-Malthus/PROJ-503/Deploying the web application

-### what is the progress so far (at least some test cases written, more than 2)
+### what is the progress so far

+Research on how to create docker images and deploy to docker hub with Malthus

 ### any difficulties?

+Not so far

 ### what is the plan for the days before the deadline.

+Create the docker images for the group application and deploy to docker hub with Malthus

 ## Shawn

 ### what is the branch he/she worked on (has to be pushed to the repo).

+feature/Shawn-Malthus/PROJ-503/Deploying the web application

-### what is the progress so far (at least some test cases written, more than 2)
+### what is the progress so far

+Research on how to create docker images and deploy to docker hub with Malthus

-### any difficulties.
+### any difficulties?

+Not so far

 ### what is the plan for the days before the deadline.

+Create the docker images for the group application and deploy to docker hub with Malthus